JeromeCHA/myinsta/README.md

 # myinsta

-This project is a sample of my own vision of iOS architecture (VIPER + Rx + Moya).
+This project is a sample of my own iOS architecture (VIPER + Rx + Moya).
 I used Instagram API.
 You will find the test account down below.
+If you want to improve it or there are some mistakes, please feel free to tell me.
+Any advice is welcome.

 ### Developed in
 * Swift 3